Government Grant Policies and Resources

 - Make an appointment on the day you would like to submit your proposal.
 We will check to be sure all of the forms have been completed, and if everything is in order, will submit the proposal for you.
 After submission, we will notify the Provost's office, and they will sign electronically as "Authorized Organizational Representative."
 The newly submitted proposal will now be listed under "Submitted Proposals."
 A Proposal ID will be assigned, and e-mails will be sent to all SRO representatives, as well as the PI of the proposal.

-Below is a list of expenses which are not reimbursable under the terms and conditions of federally sponsored agreements and/or those specifically identified as unallowable in Section J of OMB Circular A-21.
+Below is a list of expenses which are not reimbursable under the terms and conditions of federally sponsored agreements and/or those specifically identified as unallowable in Subpart E of the OMB Uniform Guidance.
 Questions about this policy should be directed to Restricted Fund Accountant Denise Risoli (firstname.lastname@example.org).

 - Advertising and public relations (unless for recruitment of employees or human subjects)

 - Bad debts